Updated on July 24, 2022

 Even the best cooler could use additional protection from sun and heat to make the ice last longer in a cooler.
 Cover or wrap the cooler with:

-- damp towels over top of the cooler
+- damp towels over the top of the cooler

 - a (dry) wool blanket or reflective insulation wrapped around the cooler